 - 10.11.
-Describe the following information about the proposed project: - (a) all pre-construction activities (e.g. vegetation clearing, site access, interference with watercourses and floodplain areas, including wetlands) - (b) existing infrastructure and easements on the preferred alignment - (c) the proposed construction methods, associated equipment and techniques - (d) location, design and capacity of water supply, telecommunications, power generation and transmission infrastructure - (e) any infrastructure alternatives, justified in terms of ecologically sustainable development (including energy and water conservation) - (f) hours of operation for proposed construction works, including night time works - (g) the sequencing and staging of activities
+Describe the following information about the proposed project: - (a) all pre-construction activities (e.g. vegetation clearing, site access, State land approvals and owners consent requirements, interference with watercourses and floodplain areas, including wetlands) - (b) existing infrastructure and easements on the preferred alignment - (c) the proposed construction methods, associated equipment and techniques - (d) location, design and capacity of water supply, wastewater conveyance and treatment, telecommunications, power generation, accommodation of site facilities and transmission infrastructure - (e) any infrastructure alternatives, justified in terms of ecologically sustainable development (including energy, water conservation and wastewater management) - (f) hours of operation for proposed construction works, including night time works - (g) the sequencing and staging of activities - the capacity of high-impact plant and equipment, their chemical and physical processes, and chemicals, explosives or hazardous materials to be used - the known locations of new or altered works and structures and infrastructure necessary to enable the construction and operation of the development - (j) any activity that is a prescribed ERA

-- (h) the capacity of high-impact plant and equipment, their chemical and physical processes, and chemicals or hazardous materials to be used - the known locations of new or altered works and structures and infrastructure necessary to enable the construction and operation of the development - (j) any activity that is a prescribed ERA - (k) location of quarry operations the project may source materials from - (I) the range of land uses and site layout - (m) built form and design specifics - (n) operation detail (e.g. hours of operation for project components) - (o) the commissioning process including landscaping and the rehabilitation of affected areas after construction - (p) proposed upgrades, realignments, relocation, deviation or restricted access to roads and other infrastructure (e.g. water, electricity, telecommunications, sewerage) - (q) location and scale of parking requirements.
+- (k) an estimate of quarry materials required for the project, and potential sources - (I) the range of land uses and site layout - (m) built form and design specifics - (n) operation detail (e.g. hours of operation for project components) - (o) the commissioning process - (p) landscaping and the rehabilitation of affected areas after construction and during operation - (q) proposed upgrades, realignments, relocation, deviation or restricted access to roads and other infrastructure (e.g. water, electricity, telecommunications, sewerage) - (r) location and scale of parking requirements.